Understanding Umbrella Insurance

 Personal Liability

-Covers injuries or property damage you’re responsible for, whether it happens at home or elsewhere.
+Covers injuries or property damage you’re responsible for.
+This can happen at home or elsewhere.

 Legal Defense Costs

-Pays for legal fees, court costs, and settlements—even if you’re not found legally liable.
+Pays for legal fees, court costs, and settlements.
+This is even if you’re not found legally liable.

 Worldwide Coverage

-Unlike many base policies, umbrella insurance typically covers incidents occurring anywhere in the world.
+Unlike many base policies, umbrella insurance covers incidents occurring anywhere in the world.

 What Umbrella Insurance Does Not Cover